mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 My only regret about my broker agreement with Quiet Light was that part of their commission was a percentage of the value of my inventory at the time of the sale.

-I didn't realize it at the beginning, but paying the broker based on inventory makes no sense.
+I didn't realize it until I started the sale process with the buyer, but giving the broker a commission on inventory makes no sense.

 First, the value of TinyPilot's inventory could vary by a factor of four depending on where we are in the manufacturing cycle.
-The broker has no influence over our inventory levels, and I don't benefit from having higher inventory levels, so why should I pay the broker $20k if my inventory is high vs. $5k if my inventory is low?
+Why should I pay the broker $20k if we close when my inventory happens to be high vs. $5k if my inventory is low?

-Worse, the extra $10k I pay the broker for inventory is a pure loss for me.
-In an asset sale, the buyer purchases the inventory at cost, so if I buy an extra $100k of inventory, the buyer reimburses me the extra $100k, but I still owe the broker $10k out of pocket.
+Worse, I was selling my inventory to the buyer at cost.
+It's not like they can negotiate a great price on my unsold inventory and earn their commission that way.
+If I have $100k in inventory, I actually only receive $90k for it after paying the broker their commission, so it's a pure loss for me.

-That said, I got lucky and the deal closed when TinyPilot's inventory was at near optimal levels for the sale.
+That said, I got lucky and the deal closed when TinyPilot's inventory was at the almost ideal level for the sale.
 On closing day, we were a couple of weeks from when I'd normally place my next manufacturing order for the subsequent eight months, so we were low but not so low that the new buyer was coming in understocked.
 On top of that, there's some wiggle room in how to calculate the inventory for the broker fee, and Quiet Light calculated it in a way that was especially generous to me.

-Still, the broker fee on inventory was a stressful layer around timing the close.
-If the deal had stretched out another month, I'd have been in a much worse position with inventory.
+Still, the broker fee on inventory was one more layer that made the close's timing stressful.
+If the deal had stretched out another month, I'd have been in a worse position with inventory.

 If I do this again, I'll push the broker to eliminate inventory from the fee, even if it means giving them a higher percentage of the sale price.